keymapperorg/KeyMapper/docs/contributing.md

 !!! info
     To build the documentation website you need to install [mkdocs-material](https://squidfunk.github.io/mkdocs-material/getting-started/) with Python.
 Just run `pip install -r requirements.txt` in the root of the project to install it.
     Then run `mkdocs serve` in the project root.

+### Build flavors and types

+After version 2.7.0 Key Mapper will have 2 build flavours: _free_ and _pro_.
+The pro flavor includes the closed-source features (e.g assistant trigger) and non-FOSS libraries such as the Google Play Billing library.
+The free variant stubs out these closed-source features and only uses FOSS libraries.

+There are also 4 build types, which have different optimizations and package names.

+- **debug** = This is the default debug build type that has no optimizations and builds rapidly.
+It has a `.debug` package name suffix.
+- **release** = This is the default release build type that includes a lot of optimizations and creates an apk/app bundle suitable for releasing.
+There is no package name suffix.
+- **debug_release** = This is a debug build type that does not include a package name suffix so that it is possible to test how the production app will look.
+It is the only way to get the Google Play Billing library functioning because it will break if the package name isn't the same as on the Play store.
+- **ci** = This is used for alpha builds to the community in Discord.
+It includes some optimizations to ensure it is performant but doesn't obfuscate the code so it is possible to understand logs and bug reports.
+It has a `.ci` package name suffix.

 ### Introduction to the structure